Cmorgan21/notenet/README.md

 ### Web Title and Logo

-The Web Url contains a favicon and a specific name called 'notenet'.
-This is to further customize the website to look more professional and enhance the user experience
+The Web URL contains a favicon and a specific name called 'Notenet'.
+This is to further customize the website to look more professional and enhance the user experience.

 ![Web title and logo](https://res.cloudinary.com/dbjm35bjd/image/upload/v1720041413/Screenshot_2024-07-03_221613_ozhsv1.png)